Facebook : California reveals Facebook probe, says social media company stonewalling investigation | MarketScreener

 Facebook had inappropriately shared information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.
 The consultancy's clients included President Donald Trump's 2016 election campaign.

-California Attorney General Xavier Becerra's investigators asked the court to require Facebook to turn over information about developers and other third parties' access to data and changes in privacy settings for Facebook.
+Becerra's investigators asked the court to require Facebook to turn over information about developers and other third parties' access to data and changes in privacy settings for Facebook.

 "If Facebook had complied with our legitimate investigative requests, we would not be making this announcement today.
 But we must move our investigation forward.
 We are left with little choice," Becerra told reporters.